fmillion-mnsu/cs306-s25/SYLLABUS.md

 Submitted | Maximum score
 --------- | -------------
 On Time | 100%
-1 day late | 85%
+1 day late | 80%
-2 days late | 75%
+2 days late | 60%
-3 days late | 65%
-4 days or more late | No credit
+3 days or more late | No credit

 Late submission days *include weekends*.
 (If an assignment is due on Friday at 11:59 PM, submitting on Monday counts as 3 days late!)